hernantz/blog/content/its-the-competition-stupid.md

 by their parents and some were not wanted.

 And even if opportunities are provided, not everyone might be wise to take advantage of them.
 Some act rationally and some act compulsively.
+Some might want to travel, some just prefer to stay home [^9].
 Some like to study or work hard and some simply like to slack.
 Some only read the finance section in the newspaper and some just read the horoscope.
 Some eat healthy and do sports while others smoke and follow a sendentary lifestyle.
 Well you get the point, **equality of outcome cannot be guaranteed**.

 Seeing how complex and fragile our existence is, would you say that life is fair?
 And if not, who should fix it?
 How should justice be provided?
 What does